SHELBY - Ella Mae Terres Kinley, 91, passed away July 13, 2013, at White Oak Manor.

-Ella Mae was a lifelong and devoted member of St. Paul's Lutheran Church where she served as a member of the Quilting team and Joy Group.
-Ella Mae was recognized for making over 400 baby quilts and making the choir robes for the Children's Choir.
-Ella Mae graduated from Dallas High School and was employed in several companies as a seamstress before retiring from P.R.N.
+Ella Mae was a lifelong and devoted member of St. Paul's Lutheran Church where she served as a member of the quilting team and Joy Group.
+Ella Mae was recognized for making more than 400 baby quilts and making the choir robes for the Children's Choir.
+She graduated from Dallas High School and was employed in several companies as a seamstress before retiring from P.R.N.
 Uniforms.

-Ella Mae is survived by her son, John David Kinley.
-Jr, and wife Ruth of Winston Salem; daughters, Kathy Kinley Ledbetter and husband Barry of Shelby, and Linda Faye Kinley of Raleigh; brother, Edwin Douglas (Doug) Terres and wife Sally Finger Terres of Dallas; sister-in-law, Betty Baker Terres of Gastonia; grandsons, Craig B. Ledbetter of Charlotte and Keith T. Ledbetter and wife Tommi Beth of Candler; foster grandson, Coty Nelson; great-grandchildren, Raelyn E. Ledbetter and Cainan T. Ledbetter of Candler.
+Ella Mae is survived by her son, John David Kinley Jr. and wife, Ruth, of Winston-Salem; daughters, Kathy Kinley Ledbetter and husband, Barry, of Shelby, and Linda Faye Kinley of Raleigh; brother, Edwin Douglas "Doug" Terres and wife, Sally Finger Terres, of Dallas; sister-in-law, Betty Baker Terres of Gastonia; grandsons, Craig B. Ledbetter of Charlotte, and Keith T. Ledbetter and wife, Tommi Beth, of Candler; foster grandson, Coty Nelson; and great-grandchildren, Raelyn E. Ledbetter and Cainan T. Ledbetter of Candler.

-In addition to her parents, she was preceded in death by her husband, John David (J.D.)
-Kinley Sr.; sisters, Mary Lee Terres and Faye Terres Blalock; brothers, Jacob (Jake) L. Terres, Flay Terres.
+In addition to her parents, she was preceded in death by her husband, John David "J.D."
+Kinley Sr.; sisters, Mary Lee Terres and Faye Terres Blalock; brothers, Jacob "Jake" L. Terres and Flay Terres.

-Memorials: The family request memorials be made to St. Paul's Lutheran Church, 531 Hardin Road, Dallas, NC 28034
+The family requests memorials be made to St. Paul's Lutheran Church, 531 Hardin Road, Dallas, NC 28034

 Condolences may be made online at www.carothersfuneralhomedallas.com.